jeffdoolittle/jeffdoolittle.github.com/src/content/blog/2022-02-23-the-tao-of-software-architecture-an-introduction.md

 ## Software Solution Design

 When it comes to software solution design, a lack of **role clarity** leads to persistent problems for organizations and for the industry as a whole.
 The words "Software Architect" fail to provide such clarity of role and responsibility.
-The title "Software Architect" essentially amounts to an undifferentiated description, subject to **title inflation**{% include fnref.html x=1 %}, that is **regularly misapplied exclusively to technologists**.
+The title "Software Architect" essentially amounts to an undifferentiated description, subject to **title inflation**[^1], that is **regularly misapplied exclusively to technologists**.

 > Software Architect: An undifferentiated description, subject to **title inflation**, that is **regularly misapplied exclusively to technologists**.